lemlac/mulem/docs/reference.md

 i = 1   -- OK!
 ```

 `:=`​ and `=`​ are separated so that you don't accidentally mistype a variable name and create a new variable in scope.
-It also makes it easier to create compound assignment of custom operators such as `rem:=`​.

 The type of a mutable variable can be infered with `~=`.
 A reference can be declared with `@` before the name.
 It points to the same memory location as another variable.
 Its mutability is carried over.